EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * S_U - variable length session identifier
 * ECDH-Curves_U - EC curves for ECDH which Party U supports, in the order of decreasing preference
 * ECDH-Curve_U - a single chosen algorithm from ECDH-Curves_U (array index with zero-based indexing)
-* X_U - the x-coordinate of ephemeral public key of Party U
+* X_U - the x-coordinate of the ephemeral public key of Party U
 * HKDFs_U - supported ECDH-SS w/ HKDF algorithms
 * AEADs_U - supported AEAD algorithms
 * SIGs_V - signature algorithms, with which Party U supports verification